zgendao/auth-service/README.md

 `POST /auth/tokens/register`

 Register token required for registration.
-So one of the member of the team can create a register token and send to the user securely, so it can register.
+A member of the team can create a register token and send it to the user securely, so it can register.
 It requires to have `manage_users` internal permission.

 #### Headers